CARBURETOR CLEANING, REBUILDING, AND JETTING

 AFTER: A thorough cleaning, re-finishing, and new parts are what we call a "Carburetor Rebuild".

-Pity the customer requested we reuse the intake manifold.
+Pity the customer requested we reuse, as is, the intake manifold instead of cleaning.

 PRICING FOR CARBURETOR REBUILDING